rantzk/GeoPython/README.md

 # GeoPython
-## Repository for how to's, tips, code for installing, using and coding with Geo Python.
+## Repository for how to's, tips, code
+## documenting installing, using and coding with Geo Python.